-You must pay for the filing fee, summons, and service of process, unless you are determined indigent by the clerk’s office.
+You must pay for the filing fee, summons, and service of process, unless you are determined to be indigent by the clerk’s office.

 You must use the sheriff or a certified process server to serve the Defendant with the summons and complaint.

 If you have received an ejectment summons and complaint, you are the Defendant.
-The summons and complaint may be personally delivered to you by the sheriff or a certified process server.
+The summons and complaint will usually be personally delivered to you by the sheriff or a certified process server.
 This is called “service of process.”

 You must write and file a response with the court within 20 days of receiving the summons and complaint.
-If you do not file a response with the court on time, the Plaintiff may automatically win the ejectment.
+If you do not file a response with the court on time, the Plaintiff may automatically win the ejectment action.

-In your response, admit or deny each paragraph of the complaint and raise any defenses.
+In your response, you should admit or deny each allegation of the complaint and raise any defenses that you may have.

 Below is a list of common defenses that may apply to your situation.